 Robert would reply with, “No problem, what you’re doing is great.”

 A tour of the house and many licks on the ankle from Geordie later I pulled my pannier off the bike unpacked my essentials in my room and had a shower.
-The whole house was like a museum, everywhere you looked it was mesmerising there was always something to read or discover.
-It felt like I was in Mrs. Madrigal’s house in on Barbary Lane.
+The whole house was like a museum, everywhere you looked it was mesmerizing there was always something to read or discover.
+It felt like I was in Mrs. Madrigal’s house on Barbary Lane.

 After meeting Robert’s partner Richard later in the day they took me out for a tour of Savannah; man that city is beyond beautiful.
 All those old squares populated with old oak trees, hanging Spanish moss, local art students doing their projects on the grass all enclosed by traditional architecture, it was a photographer’s dream.
 It was funny driving past the square where Tom Hanks sat and ate his chocolates in the opening scenes of Forrest Gump.
 After checking out the town we went for dinner at a great cabin diner overlooking a swamp, everything Savannah did she did it with a view to remember.